Choosing a new boiler

 - They are the most popular type of boiler in the UK

-- Regular boilers - also called heat-only, traditional or regular boilers - provide central heating and hot water using an airing cupboard storage cylinder, and also require a cold-water storage tank plus an expansion tank in the loft.
+- Regular boilers - also called heat-only or traditional boilers - provide central heating and hot water using an airing cupboard storage cylinder, and also require a cold-water storage tank plus an expansion tank in the loft.

 - Featuring in most older heating systems in the UK they are slightly less efficient than combis, but they are the ‘go-to’ choice for large homes with a high demand for hot water or multiple bathrooms, or for situations that already have a traditional heating and hot water system in place